-Abilene Christian University has received $55 million from three donors – including the largest gift in university history – to begin a series of construction projects that will transform the campus in a way not seen for nearly 50 years.
+After receiving $55 million from three donors – including its largest gift ever – Abilene Christian University is embarking on a transformative initiative that will transform the campus in a way not seen for 50 years.